ParaN3xus/haobook/example.typ

 )
 The template is designed to be easy to use.
 You can use it to create a book or a report with a beautiful layout.

-In this section, I will show you how to initialize the template and use a variety of utility functions provided.
+In this chapter, I will show you how to initialize the template and use a variety of utility functions provided.

 == Importing the Template
 To use the template, you need to import the `lib.typ` file and call the `template` function.